Why Stripe, PayPal & Payment Gateways Suspend UK Companies Owned by Non-Residents

 • Monitoring transaction behaviour in real time

-Their systems are designed for risk prevention, not convenience, which is why accounts can be reviewed or restricted quickly when irregularities appear.
+Their systems are designed to mitigate risk, not to be convenient.
+This is why accounts can be reviewed or restricted quickly when irregularities are detected.

 A frequent assumption is the following:

-“If my bank approved my company, payment processors will too.”
+“If my bank approves my company, payment processors will too.”

 This is incorrect.